QGreenland-Net/qgreenland-net.github.io/notes/2024-04-08_dev-standup.md

 ### Complex program to create a simple interface for simple recipes

-For example folling the `repo2docker` model, users could specify a `recipe.sh` containing simple GDAL/OGR commands that would get turned in to a real Beam recipe by some program.
+For example following the `repo2docker` model, users could specify a `recipe.sh` containing simple GDAL/OGR commands that would get turned in to a real Beam recipe by some program.

 Include documentation on constraints and mechanisms behind the recipe generation.